ucfn/CASA0010_patent_applicants/README.md

-# CASA0010
+# CASA0010 Patent Applicants
-Here are the code and data for CASA0010
+Here are the code and data for CASA0010 Patent Applicants analysis

 Notes:
 1. If you want to reproduce the analysis, you should download the data and remember to change the directory when reading in the data.